 5. Add New DNS Addresses: Use the plus-sign (+) button to add new IPv4 and IPv6 DNS addresses.

-6. Remove Existing Addresses: Use the minus-sign (–) button to remove any existing DNS addresses.
+6. Remove Existing Addresses: Use the minus-sign (โ) button to remove any existing DNS addresses so the order is clear. macOS queries resolvers in order, and stale entries can confuse testing.

 7. Save Your Changes: Click "OK" to save your changes.

-💻 How to Set Change DNS Server on Chromebook
+๐ป How to Change DNS Server on Chromebook

 Follow these steps to learn how to change DNS server on Chromebook: